waferson/ca/README.md

   - articles
   - books

+## Vimeo Channel

+In this channel, you can find all the public videos: https://vimeo.com/channels/1573371/page:1

 ## Software Installation

 We will use R and Rstudio.
 In some sessions, we will use additional packages for R.